dolbeysystems/fusion-cac-web-docs/content/administrative-user-guide/tools/er-em-configuration-page/_index.md

 ![CDM Entry with Modifier](CDMwModifer.png)

+If the CPT code matches a CDM entry but the modifiers do not align, a warning will be displayed.
+Note that modifiers present on the assigned CPT code take precedence over modifiers defined in E/M Configuration via the Edit CDM Table feature.

 Once the CDM table is populated, categories can be edited within the "Option" section.
 The default options are:

 - Trauma